dmfreemon/bbperf/README.md

 * Automatic generation of graphs

 * The UDP option will automatically adjust the sending rate to just above the goodput rate so that any bufferbloat issues are measured.
-This feature is enabled by default.
-Simply omit the `-b/--bandwidth` option when running a `-u/--udp` test.

 ### Usage